canonical/falco-operator/docs/index.md

 <!-- vale Canonical.007-Headings-sentence-case = NO -->
-# __charm_name__ operator
+# Falco operator
 <!-- vale Canonical.007-Headings-sentence-case = YES -->

 <!-- A single sentence that says what the product is, succinctly and memorably.
 Add a 1-2 sentence description of what the charm software does. -->

-A [Juju](https://juju.is/) [charm](https://documentation.ubuntu.com/juju/3.6/reference/charm/) deploying and managing <Charm software> on
+A [Juju](https://juju.is/) [charm](https://documentation.ubuntu.com/juju/3.6/reference/charm/) deploying and managing
-Kubernetes.
+[Falco](https://falco.org/) on physical or virtual machines.

 <!-- A paragraph of 2-5 short sentences, that describes what the product does and what need the product meets. -->

 Like any Juju charm, this charm supports one-line deployment, configuration, integration, scaling, and more.
-For __charm_name__, this includes:
+For falco, this includes:
 * list or summary of app-specific features

-The __charm_name__ charm allows for deployment on many different Kubernetes platforms, from [MicroK8s](https://microk8s.io/) to
-[Charmed Kubernetes](https://ubuntu.com/kubernetes) to public cloud Kubernetes offerings.

 <!-- Finally, a paragraph that describes whom the product is useful for. -->

-This charm will make operating <charm-software> simple and straightforward for DevOps or SRE teams through Juju's clean interface.
+This charm will make operating Falco simple and straightforward for DevOps or SRE teams through Juju's clean interface.

 ## In this documentation